PoCInnovation/Pool2023/P2P/day03/README.md

 In this step, you will learn how to create a fungible token of ERC20 type to pay the fees to use the Vesting service.

+This token will be based off `openzeppelin` library

 ### 📌 **Tasks**:

 - Create a `VestingToken` contract inside the `VestingToken.sol` file in the `src` directory
+- Add openzeppelin contracts as dependency of the project
-- This token should implement rightfully the `ERC721`
+- This token should inherit from openzeppelin ERC721
 - When deploying this token, you should set a price for users to exchange an amount of native tokens (ETH for exemple) against a token
 - Add a `price()` function to returns the price of a token
 - Add a `buy()` function that mints a new amount of tokens against a amount sent when calling the function